CliMA/Thermodynamics.jl/docs/src/TestedProfiles.md

 # Tested Profiles

-MoistThermodynamics.jl is tested using a set of profiles, or thermodynamic state regimes, specified in [`tested_profiles`](@ref MoistThermodynamics.tested_profiles).
+Thermodynamics.jl is tested using a set of profiles, or thermodynamic state regimes, specified in [`tested_profiles`](@ref Thermodynamics.tested_profiles).

 ## Dry Phase

 ```@example
-using MoistThermodynamics
+using Thermodynamics
-MT = MoistThermodynamics
+MT = Thermodynamics
 using CLIMAParameters
 using CLIMAParameters.Planet
 using Plots